-If it’s an opened bottle and you leave at room temperature the fermentation process will work faster causing the drink to become more acidic.
-It is even possible for a SCOBY to form in the bottle, which you could then use to make your own kombucha.
+If it's an opened bottle and you leave it at room temperature, the fermentation process will work faster, causing the drink to become more acidic.
+It is even possible for a SCOBY to form in the bottle, which you could then use to make your kombucha.

 With that being said, use common sense when drinking anything that is past its expiration date.
 If it smells bad and tastes bad, then it is probably bad.
 Throw it out!